jfloff/alpine-python/README.md

 - `onbuild` images install the `requirements.txt` of your project from the get go.
 This allows you to cache your requirements right in the build. _Make sure you are in the same directory of your `requirements.txt` file_.

 ## Why?
 The default docker python images are too [big](https://github.com/docker-library/python/issues/45), much larger than they need to be.
-Hence I built this simple image based on [docker-alpine](https://github.com/gliderlabs/docker-alpine), that has everything needed for the most common python projects - including `python3-dev` (which is not common in most minimal alpine python packages).
+Hence I built this simple image based on [docker-alpine](https://github.com/gliderlabs/docker-alpine), that has everything needed for the most common python projects - including `python-dev` (which is not common in most minimal alpine python packages).

 |REPOSITORY|TAG|SIZE|
 |-|-|-|